Debbie Matenopoulos: Personal life

 On July 5, 2003, Matenopoulos married Jay Faires, the president of Music at Lions Gate Entertainment and founder of Mammoth Records.
-The pair separated in March 2008, and Faires filed for divorce on November 12, 2008, in Los Angeles County Superior Court, citing "irreconcilable differences."
+The pair separated in March 2008, and Faires filed for divorce on November 12, 2008, citing "irreconcilable differences."

 Matenopoulos eloped with Jon Falcone in Greece in the summer of 2013.
 She gave birth to their daughter, Alexandra Kalliope Falcone, on October 29, 2014.